 5. Dry your hair with a T-shirt

 Instead of tossing your old, faded T-shirts, use them to plop your hair after hopping out of the shower.
-Aggressively rubbing your hair dry with a terry cloth towel can lead to breakage regardless of how healthy your hair is.
+Aggressively rubbing your hair dry with a standard towel can lead to breakage, regardless of how healthy your hair is.

-Cotton tees work well because they’re absorbent but gentle on the hairs.
-Remember, gentle is the name of the game when caring for damaged hair.
-Another great alternative is a microfiber towel that helps quickly absorb water and dry your hair without pulling on it.
+Cotton tees work well because they’re absorbent but gentle on hair.
+Remember, gentleness is the name of the game when caring for damaged hair.
+Another great alternative is a microfiber towel, which has a softer texture that’s gentle on strands.

 6. Avoid over-brushing your hair

 That old saying about brushing your hair for 100 strokes before bed to keep it smooth and soft?
 It’s not true.
-According to the AAD, it can actually cause more damage in the long run.
-The friction created by frequent brushing can weaken the outer layer of your hair and make it more likely to break off.
+According to the AAD, over-brushing your mane can actually cause more damage in the long run.
+The friction created by frequent brushing can weaken the outer layer of your hair and increase the likelihood of breakage.

 Aggressively tugging at tangles with a hairbrush can lead to serious hair breakage.
-This is true for dry hair but especially true for wet hair, which is more fragile.
+This is true for dry hair, but especially so for wet hair, which is more fragile.

-It’s best to opt for a wide-tooth comb to detangle wet hair.
-The larger spaces between the teeth can smooth your hair with less tugging and friction.
+To detangle wet hair, it’s best to use a wide-tooth comb.
+The larger spaces between the teeth can help loosen tangles with less tugging and friction than a traditional hairbrush.

 8. Always use a heat protectant

-Heat protectant can be a game-changer, but if your hair is significantly damaged, we recommend avoiding applying heat to your mane altogether.
+Heat protectants can be game-changing, but if your hair is severely damaged, we recommend avoiding heat styling altogether.
 Embracing your natural hair texture and opting for heatless hairstyles are two great ways to give your strands a break from hot tools, which are a major cause of damage.

-If you have curly hair, apply a curl-defining leave-in treatment, then try scrunching your strands to enhance your curl pattern and add volume.
+If you have curly hair, apply a curl-defining leave-in treatment like L'Oréal Paris Elvive Dream Lengths Curls Leave-In Conditioner, then try scrunching your strands to enhance your curl pattern and add volume.
 For those with naturally straight hair, try experimenting with heatless styles like overnight beach waves, low ponytails, and messy buns.

 10. Sleep on a silk or satin pillowcase